WARNING; Plot- and death-related spoilers inbound! Proceed at your own risk!

 Voiced by: Yoshinori Fujita (Japanese), Michael Sorich (English)

-Field commander of the Brewers.
+The field commander of the Brewers.
 Noted to issue cruel instructions to his subordinates.

 - Agent Peacock: He may look effeminate, but his enormous build isn't (just) for show, and with the Gundam Gusion, he's a terrifying beast on the battlefield.